Why do radicals have beneficial properties in our bodies?

 Production of neurotransmitters

-Yes, radicals are important.
+Yes, radicals are important in biology.
 Anti-oxidants are also important.
-They capture the radials to create molecules that the body uses.
+They capture the radicals to create molecules that the body uses.
 The hydroxyl group on neurotransmitters serotonin and dopamine are created by hydroxylation and the enzyme has Fe2+ at the active site.
 Radical chemistry creates OH* and creates the exact same structure but it does it much faster 1 billionth of a second.
-More control by the enzyme creating a contained environment for the hydroxylation but the reaction results in the same outcome enzyme and radical.
-The evolutionary process started in the quantum world and moves into the physical world only because we take notice and measure.
-More energy, natural biochemical energy healing using quantum processes.
+So has the potential to make 1,000,000,000 hydroxylation events in 1 second.
+More control by the enzyme creating a contained environment for the hydroxylation event to occur only on the aromatic ring but the reaction results in the same outcome produced by an enzyme or by hydroxyl radical generation.
+The evolutionary process started first in physics.

 Cancer and radicals and their role in apoptosis